GrammaTech/sel/doc/clang-instrument.md

 -q,--quiet
 :   Set verbosity level to 0

+-s,--strings
+:   Print string variable values to traces.
+Could be dangerous.

+-S,--scope
+:   Instrument program to write values of all variables in scope at
+    every instrumentation point.

 -t,--trace-file *FILE*
 :   Instrument program to write instrumentation to *FILE*.
 By default
     instrumentation is written to `STDERR`.

 -v,--variables
-:   Instrument program to write values of numeric variables at every
+:   Instrument program to write values of unbound variables at every
     instrumentation point.

 -V,--verbose *NUM*